-Recent years have seen rapid advances in intelligent technology to support online learning, but these have primarily targeted formal educational contexts such as classrooms and e-courses.
+Recent years have seen rapid advances in intelligent technology to support online learning in various domains but these have primarily targeted formal educational settings, as exemplified by classroom-based instruction.
 In contrast, the predominant form of adult learning in the workplace is informal and self-directed.
-Learners self-assess competency, set goals, find relevant learning resources, and initiate learning activities covering many topics at different depths at different points in time.
+Learners self-assess competency, set goals, find relevant learning resources, and self-initiate learning activities covering many topics at different depths at different points in time.
 Our approach to supporting self-regulated learning is embodied in PERLS, a mobile personal assistant application that serves as a virtual mentor for informal learning.
-A key component of PERLS is its recommendation system, designed to adaptively co-construct a path towards desired learning outcomes with the learner.
-Recommendations are made largely on the basis of value propositions, each a persuasive explanation for taking a particular learning action to advance along a particular learning path.
-In this paper, we present a process model of self-regulated learning used in PERLS and our approach to generating explained recommendations and using them to co-construct learning paths.
+A key component of PERLS is its approach to content recommendation, which adapts to the learner's interests, learning stage, and learning attitude.
+Content recommendation is driven largely by the concept of value propositions, each the basis for a potentially persuasive explanation for why a given item was recommended.
+In this paper, we present the PERLS model of self-regulated learning and our approach to content recommendation within this model.